primatejs/primate/docs/reference/errors/primate.md

 **If deemed unintentional, create an appropriate route function.**

-## Invalid Path Parameter
+## Reserved Type Name

 Level: `Error` (bailout)

-Primate finds invalid characters in a path parameter, which is impermissible.
+Primate finds a reserved type name, which is impermissible.
+Reserved types are:
-Path parameters are limited to alphanumeric characters.

-**Use only Latin letters and decimal digits in path parameters, that is lowercase and uppercase A to Z as well as 0 to 9.

-## Invalid Route Name

-Level: `Error` (bailout)

-Primate finds dots in route names, which is impermissible.
-Dots are typically used for files, which would create amgibuity between routes and static files.
+`get`, `raw`.

-**Do not use dots in route names.**
+**Do not use any reserved name in type filenames.**

-## Invalid Type

-Level: `Error` (bailout)

-Primate finds in valid characters in a type definition, which is impermissible.

-**Use only Latin letters and decimal digits in types, that is lowercase and uppercase A to Z as well as 0 to 9.**